This post was most recently updated on August 31st, 2022.3 min read.

 Docker has a strict version requirement on Windows 10 – and not all hardware work on recent enough operating system versions!

 I grabbed an old laptop to serve as my Docker host.
 That was my first mistake.

-Since Docker requires Windows 10 version that supports Hyper-V and Containers features – they’ve been supported on Windows 10 Home 2004, and build 16299 on Windows 10 Pro, Enterprise and Education (“Fall Creators Update”, October 2017).
+Since Docker requires Windows 10 version that supports Hyper-V and Containers features – they’ve been supported on Windows 10 Home 2004 and built 16299 on Windows 10 Pro, Enterprise, and Education (“Fall Creators Update”, October 2017).